lukesc0/lukesc0.github.io/research.md

 Previously, most devices in the lab using components this size were built by hand, using tweezers under a microscope -- an arduous and time-consuming process.
 My goal was to fully automate the component placement process, so that a fellow researcher could follow simple PCB mounting and solderpaste screen-printing instructions, place the device into the Pick and Place machine, calibrate, and press play.

+As such, I compiled 3 main goals:

+1. Find the best-performing method of picking up components, which would include testing various suction-tip sizes as well as machine settings.
+2. Develop a proper PCB mounting procedure to ensure accurate component placement.
+3. Provide instructions to fellow researchers so that my processes could be recreated.

 ### Methods

 ### Results

-Unfortunately, I'm not allowed to include video of the lab or of the Pick and Place machine in action.
+Unfortunately, I'm not allowed to include video of the lab or of the Pick and Place machine in action, but I will describe my results here.

 Not using suction, using van-der-waals instead.

 Providing instructions to properly clean end bit of pick and place machine, using smallest bit possible.

 Proper PCB mounting guidance -- perfect accuracy and orientation extremely important.

+[find other images]

 [back](./)